-- Press the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (if equipped, refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information).
+- Press the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle with a valid Key Fob within 5 ft (1.5 m) of the passive entry door handle (if equipped, refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information). - Cycle the vehicle ignition system out of the OFF position. - For vehicles equipped with Keyless Enter-N-GoTM, press the Keyless Enter-N-GoTM Start/Stop button (requires at least one valid Key Fob in the vehicle).